angelo-wf/SnesJs/bugs.md

 # List of tested games and bugs
 This is a list of all the games that I have tested and it notes the bugs for each one.

-The following games seem to run without any obvious bugs within the first few minutes of gameplay (except not having proper sound, of course).
+The following games seem to run without any obvious CPU/PPU bugs within the first few minutes of gameplay (but some do have issues with sound, like extremely noisy or otherwise wrong samples or (what seems like) SPC bugs).

 - Super Mario World
 - Super Mario All-stars